TauqeerAhmad5201/paused-P2P-carpooling-dockerized/README.md

 ## Paused-P2P-carpooling
-Welcome to the Project Name repository!
+Welcome to the Paused-P2P-Carpooling repository!
 This project utilizes Docker and Docker Compose to manage a multi-container application.
 Follow the instructions below to get started.

 Prerequisites
 Before you begin, ensure you have the following installed: